oktonine/docs/docs/guide/manager/Call_creation.md

 ## Translate the call into different languages
-- To add different translations of your call, you can go to `Translations`, then click on `Add a translation`
+- To add different translations of your call, you can go to `Translations`, then click on `Add a translation.`

  ![Image](../img/manager/createcall/createcall5.png)